RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 * Handling events via a Callback class
 * Useful for document change notifications
 * Useful for a Live Reload Manager
-* Uses `System.Net.Filewatcher`
+* Uses `System.Net.FileSystemWatcher`

 </i></small>

-The .NET Filewatcher is a very useful built-in component that allows you to monitor changes in the file system.
+The .NET `FileSystemWatcher` is a very useful built-in class that can be used to monitor changes in the file system.
 You can enable the file watcher to notify you when files change, are added, deleted or renamed.
 There are many uses for this functionality especially in document centric applications.

-I use this functionality in Markdown Monster for example to detect when a document I'm editing has changed.
-If my document has no changes I can automatically update the document with the new changes from disk for example, or if I do have changes I can pop up a notice that somebody else has changed the file and then provide an option to take mine, take theirs or run a comparison tool to compare and merge changes.
+For example, I use this functionality in Markdown Monster for example to detect when a document I'm editing has changed.
+If my document has no changes I can automatically update the document with the new changes from disk, or if there are changes I can pop up a notice when saving that the file has been changed since opening.
+At that point I can pop up a dialog letting me choose between my copy, the changed copy, or do text merge in a Comparison Tool (BeyondCompare for me).
+Here's what this looks like:

 ![Document File Change Detection](https://github.com/RickStrahl/ImageDrop/blob/master/MarkdownMonster/FileChangeDetection.gif?raw=true)

+The way this works is that the File Watcher is created when the document is opened and I check for any changes for that specific file only.
+Then based on current document state the code executes an update or sets a flag that triggers the dialog on save.

 Another use case for this is in Web Connection for the Live Reloading the server if FoxPro code has changed.
 I can basically monitor for any code changes to PRG files, and if one has been change I can automatically restart the Web server application and run with the new change and at the same time trigger a page refresh in the browser to reload the page.
-Meanwhile the Web Connection Web connector monitors for changes to Web files and automatically refreshes Web pages when HTML, CSS or JS files change.
+Meanwhile the Web Connection Web connector which also uses a `FileSystemWatcher` monitors for changes to Web files and automatically triggers a browser refresh when HTML, CSS or JS files change.

-It's a powerful feature that comes in handy for many situations.
+It's a powerful feature and there are lots of use cases for it.

-One tricky part about the .NET FileWatcher component is that it is event driven.
-In this example we'll look at how to set up an event handler that is a Callback class that gets called when a file is changed added or deleted.
-We'll do this all from FoxPro this time.
+The `FileSystemWatcher` is a tricky component to work with, as it doesn't allow for filtering, so you basically monitor changes to **all files** and then handle filtering as part of your event handling code.
+The component uses events which is something new to discuss in regards of FoxPro and wwDotnetBridge access to this component.

-Let's start with the setup code that starts of file monitoring:
+Let's start with the setup code that starts the file monitoring:

 ```foxpro
 loBridge = GetwwDotnetBridge()